 Ketogenic diets

 Ketogenic diets are in the main about restricting carbs; it's a massive lifestyle change.
-Add to that a short walk after any starchy meal and you are home and dry.
+Add to that a short walk after any starchy meal; you are home and dry.

 Covid-19 severity

-Throwing a cat amongst the pigeons is new research published in BMJ Nutrition[5] who followed a large group of healthcare workers from six countries; it showed that those following a plant-based diet had a 73% lower odds of moderate to severe Covid-19 severity.
+Throwing a cat amongst the pigeons is new research published in BMJ Nutrition[5]; they followed a large group of healthcare workers from six countries.
+It showed that those following a plant-based diet had a 73% lower odds of moderate to severe Covid 19 severity.

 And those on a low carbohydrate, high-protein diet had greater odds of moderate to severe Covid-19.

-Only the Flexitarian diet which is low in animal protein would qualify amongst the Ketogenic diets as promoting a lower likelihood of succumbing to Covid-19.
+Only the Flexitarian way which is low in animal protein would qualify amongst the Ketogenic diets as promoting a lower likelihood of succumbing to Covid-19.

 Newsletter